 Requirements to Install Google Voice

-The next step to buy a dedicated headset with an inbuilt microphone if you wish to make regular calls using your PC and safeguard your privacy.
+For a seamless call quality, buy a dedicated headset with an inbuilt microphone if you wish to make regular calls using your PC and safeguard your privacy.

 Getting Set Up